Junior Ogedi-Uzokwe: Bohemians

 Ogedi-Uzokwe signed a multi-year contract with Bohemians ahead of the 2022 season.

 Glentoran

 In January 2023 on the transfer deadline day he signed for NIFL Premiership club Glentoran.
 On 7 May 2024, it was announced that Ogedi-Uzokwe would be one of ten players departing Glentoran upon the expiry of their contracts.

 Galway United

 On 1 July 2024, Ogedi-Uzokwe returned to the League of Ireland Premier Division with Galway United.
 On 12 November 2024, it was announced that Ogedi-Uzokwe had departed the club after just 5 appearances, the last of which coming just over 3 months earlier.

 Karşıyaka Anamur

 In January 2025, Ogedi-Uzokwe returned to Northern Cyprus for the first time since 2017 to join KTFF Süper Lig side Karşıyaka Anamur.

+Dungannon Swifts

+In September 2025, Ogedi-Uzokwe joined NIFL Premiership side Dungannon Swifts.
+On 27 January 2026, he left the club.

+Al-Shabab

+On 31 January 2026, he joined Kuwait Premier League side Al-Shabab.

+Dungannon Swifts

+On 7 August 2026, Ogedi-Uzokwe re-joined NIFL Premiership side Dungannon Swifts.